ui5-community/wdi5/docs/usage.md

 The list of attached wdio methods can be found in `$` and the UI5 control methods in the property `methods`.

-These properties can help to indentify the received control or test the control correctness.
+These properties can help to identify the received control or test the control correctness.

 ```js
   const button = browser.asControl(oButtonSelector)